kamaravichow/magic-banana/README.md

 ## Security notes

-- Keep `GEMINI_API_KEY` on the server (`.env.local`); never expose it in client bundles.
+- Keep `GEMINI_API_KEY` and `REPLICATE_API_TOKEN` on the server (`.env.local`); never expose them in client bundles.
-- Requests to Gemini are proxied via the Next.js route; clients never call Gemini directly.
+- Requests to Gemini and Replicate are proxied via Next.js routes; clients never call these APIs directly.
+- Custom API keys are stored locally in browser cookies and sent to server endpoints.

 ---

 ## Deploy

 - One-click deploy on Vercel.
-Ensure `GEMINI_API_KEY` is set in project environment variables.
+Ensure `GEMINI_API_KEY` and optionally `REPLICATE_API_TOKEN` are set in project environment variables.

 ---